deckardai/dcode/README.md

 ## Human-friendly mode

 URLs may omit all parts but the path.
-This makes it easy to write them by hand or to generate from other tools.
+This makes it easy to write them by hand or to generate them from other tools.
 Handlers should make their best efforts to locate the code that best matches the URL.

 # Specification